nodegoat/documentation/usage/API/query.md

 ##### //nodegoat/A/B:data/C/D

-Apply Project and Type specific operations to the request.
+Apply Project- and Type-specific operations to the request.
 More than one of the following parameters can be provided. __Optional__.

 | D | Description |
 | -- | -- |